 There are a host of ways to improve your skills and I’ll share with you the methods that I’ve found helpful in the hope that they’ll help you too.

-Cookbooks may not be the obvious reading material for upping your skills in the kitchen, however there’s a lot to learn from reading recipes and familiarising yourself with terminology, phrases and technical steps.
-There are of course books dedicated to culinary skills and those are useful resources too, however cookbooks have the added advantage of being filled with recipes too.
+Recipe books may not be the obvious reading material for upping your skills in the kitchen, however there’s a lot to learn from reading recipes and familiarising yourself with terminology, phrases and technical steps.
+There are of course books dedicated to culinary skills and those are useful resources too, however recipe books have the added advantage of being filled with recipes that you can try your newfound skills on.
 There’s nothing like reading through a handful of recipes to get to grips with the various steps of putting a dish together.
 After a while, this almost becomes second nature, please take my word on that last point.
-Dust off your cookbooks and start reading.
+Dust off your recipe books and start reading.

 2 | Food Blogs